From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Comparison Between the Proposed Model and Other Neural Network Models

 In TAP, flow conservation is essential for physically realistic and equilibrium-consistent predictions, ensuring that OD demand is met and that traffic entering and leaving each node balances correctly.
 Path-flow formulations, including the approach proposed in this study, respect link flow conservation through path-to-link aggregation, providing feasible equilibrium-consistent solutions \citep{LIU2023104085, hu2025use}.
 In contrast, link-based approaches often require explicit enforcement, such as adding node-based conservation terms to the loss function \cite{LIU2025128072}, while GCN-based model by \cite{rahman2022datadriven} approximates conservation by modelling flow diffusion across neighbours.

 While link or path-level flow conservation ensures locally feasible flows, it does not necessarily guarantee that OD demand is satisfied.
 To address this, \cite{hu2025use} applied a post-processing step to adjust path flows and enforce OD demand consistency.
 In contrast, our path-based Transformer model, trained on ground-truth path flows generated under equilibrium conditions, predicts flows that inherently sum to each OD pair’s demand, ensuring OD-level conservation without any additional adjustment.
-Because OD conservation is implicit and learned, no iterative enforcement or adjustment is needed at inference, making predictions potentially faster.
+Because OD conservation is implicit and enforced through formulation in Equation \ref{eq:3}, no iterative enforcement or adjustment is needed at inference, making predictions potentially faster.

 Our evaluation deliberately incorporates extreme network perturbations, such as link removal and missing link observation data, as they provide a rigorous test of the model’s generalization capacity and robustness under realistic and challenging conditions.
 Our model demonstrates robust performance under varying levels of OD data missing levels and link-removal-based topology changes, even without retraining.
 Further, the studies examine the robustness of the model by either supply or demand side disruptions in isolation, and do not account for simultaneous demand and supply changes, demonstrating more practical and realistic testing conditions.
 This study addresses these gaps by performing `what-if' analyses under scenarios involving joint supply-demand perturbations.
 Missing OD demand is adopted as a baseline perturbation in this work, as it reflects a common and practically unavoidable source of uncertainty in real-world applications.
 Building on this baseline, we introduce additional perturbations such as link removal or missing link data.
 Lastly, all of the aforementioned studies focus on single-class network graphs, with the exception of \citet{LIU2025128072}, which extends the model to multi-class traffic scenarios.
 While their methodological framework differs from ours, their choice of test cases is closely aligned with our work.
 We further extend the evaluation by jointly considering network perturbations with incomplete OD data, demonstrating enhanced adaptability.